fmerian/awesome-product-hunt/product-hunt-launch-kit.md

 - [review and launch](#review-and-launch)
 - [additional notes](#additional-notes)

-# Link to the product
+# Link to the launch

 ```
 https://